France to screen passengers on flights from Ebola-hit regions

 The United States and Britain have already started screening passengers coming from regions in West Africa hit by the virus, which the World health Organization says has killed nearly 4,500 people in the current outbreak.
 The Czech Republic on Wednesday ordered similar screening.

-Hollande told the other leaders that France would also establish new treatment centers in Guinea at the country’s request in addition to those currently being set up.
+Hollande told the other leaders that France would also establish new treatment centres in Guinea at the country’s request in addition to those currently being set up.
+(Reporting by Leigh Thomas; Editing by Larry King)